brefphp/bref/docs/websites.md

 This lets us host everything under the same domain and support both HTTP and HTTPS.

-The easiest solution to do this is to use the [Server-side website construct of the Lift plugin](https://github.com/getlift/lift/blob/master/docs/server-side-website.md).
+The easiest approach is to use the
+[Server-side website construct of the Lift plugin](https://github.com/getlift/lift/blob/master/docs/server-side-website.md).
 If you don't want to use it, see the [alternative solutions](#alternative-solutions).